albbaous/Dissertation/README.md

-# Dissertation
+# Dissertation Repo
-A repository for my dissertation code
+A repository containing code for the dissertation titled "" by Alexandra Baousi

 ## Basic Code
 Run a batch file:    sbatch file.sh